Chreggii/syntax-highlighter/Docs/designRestAPIFormalSyntaxHighlighter.md

 Array of HTok objects.
 An LTok object looks as follows: LTok{hCodeValue: int, startIndex: int, stopIndex:int, tokenId: int}
 #### ---400 Bad request---
 Bad Request if parameters are missing or wrong/no type specified

+## POST /lex-file
+###Description:
+Gets the annotated token sequence for a file.
+###Parameters:
+file: file
+type: string (type can be either Java, Python or Kotlin (Optional Feature: Auto))
+###Response:
+#### ---200 OK---
+Array of LTok objects.
+An LTok object looks as follows: LTok{startIndex: int, stopIndex:int, tokenId: int}
+#### ---400 Bad request---
+Bad Request if parameters are missing or wrong/no type specified
+## POST /highlight-file
+###Description:
+Gets the annotated token sequence including the highlighting code for the input text.
+###Parameters:
+file: file
+type: string (type can be either Java, Python or Kotlin (Optional Feature: Auto))
+###Response:
+#### ---200 OK---
+Array of HTok objects.
+An LTok object looks as follows: LTok{hCodeValue: int, startIndex: int, stopIndex:int, tokenId: int}
+#### ---400 Bad request---
+Bad Request if parameters are missing or wrong/no type specified